About Researchers in Schools

 - Beyond this, the programme also works to disseminate the subject knowledge, resources and expertise of Chairs to schools and pupils across the education sector.

 The Brilliant Club is the delivery provider of the Maths and Physics Chairs programme.
-Every candidate who secures a place as a maths or physics trainee on the RIS programme will automatically be eligible for the salary uplift and associated benefits.
+Every candidate who secures a place as a maths or physics trainee on the salaried route of the RIS programme will automatically be eligible for the salary uplift and associated benefits.
 Candidates wanting to become a chair must apply through the normal RIS application process.